 How do I install it on Windows?

 Download the installer, run it, approve any authorization prompts, and sign in with your corporate credentials or a provisioned profile.
-Geo vpn download guide: how to choose, install, and use geo-enabled VPNs for privacy, streaming, and security
+Edge vpn extension for chrome 2026

 How do I install it on macOS?